Aorta3698/dusk/src/chapters/stats.md

        Top - 23.02%         Home - 63.61%       Bottom - 13.37%
 ```
 ## Cyanophage
+This website gets mentioned a lot lately and for a good reason - it is one of the most accessible playground for keyboard layouts creations that exist as of April 2024, but a few things to keep in mind:
 - Its finger usage doesn't include the thumb `R` or space.
-- It was speculated that its SFS include space, so it is much lower than other tools.
+- It was speculated that all its stats include space, so they are all much lower than those from the other tools.
-- SFB: 0.39%
-- SFS: 2.16%
-- LSB: 1.52%

 ### Regarding Scissors
-I am not on board with how Cyanophage calculates scissors (05/04/2024), for examples, `zo` and `vp` on dusk are not considered as scissors, but `lo` is, and there is no consideration for half scissors like `pt` or `ft` at all.
+I am not on board with how Cyanophage calculates scissors; for examples, `zo` and `vp` on dusk are not considered as scissors, but `lo` is, and there is no consideration for half scissors like `pt` or `ft` at all.
 Additionally, Cyanophage considers `nf` and `e,` to be scissors, but they are not normally considered to be scissors.

 ![](../assets/cyan.png)